 The modern world is mediated by words, numbers and other symbols, both spoken and written.
-Access to everyday documentation of events and processes in the world, and to the collected and steadily expanding knowledge of our world is facilitated by access to both forms of media, but especially to written information.
-This is because the collected knowledge of our world ― which is the knowledge that is used to run the world ― is literally inscribed in writing.
+Access to everyday documentation of events and processes in the world, and to the collected and steadily expanding knowledge of our world is facilitated by access to both forms of media, but especially to written and graphic information.
+This is because the collected knowledge of our world ― which is the knowledge that is used to run the world ― is literally inscribed in writing and in graphics.

-This means the ability to independently access, experience, and participate in the world ― whether as a dedicated student or an engaged member of society ― requires continuous access to written information.
+This means the ability to independently access, experience, and participate in the world ― whether as a dedicated student or an engaged member of society ― requires continuous access to these forms of information.
 However, access to these materials for the visually-impaired is often limited by how much of that content has been made available in accessible media formats.

 Handid Media Systems works toward fulfillment of a vision of the world where all individuals ― regardless how they consume media ― have equal access to the content they require in order to be active, engaged and independent members of society.

 Handid Media Systems aims to provide accurate and timely delivery of media (including braille transcriptions, tactile graphics and large print) in soft or hard-copy, proofreading, and consulting on creation, preparation and production of media for visually-impaired readers, with a focus on provision of materials and services for public-facing organizations and institutions.

 Handid Media Systems is a non-profit organization.
 Funding of the organization is accomplished largely through contracts, donations and grants.
 Handid focuses its efforts toward the provision of materials and services for public-facing organizations and institutions.